realmagicgreen/magicgreenastro/src/content/posts/cool-reclaimed-wood-lamps.md

 ---
 title: Cool Reclaimed Wood Lamps
-subtitle: "Get some cool design lamps.
+subtitle: 'Get some cool design lamps.
 They claim these lamps are made of up-cycled wood.
 Old timber turned into great furniture pieces.
-Really?!"
+Really?!'
-description: "Rest easy, feel good, turn on your reclaimed wood lamp!
-Adjust it into a new position reflecting how you feel at the moment."
+description: 'Rest easy, feel good, turn on your reclaimed wood lamp!
+Adjust it into a new position reflecting how you feel at the moment.'
 category: products
 pubDate: 2018-08-26
 publish: true